Dinosaur-MC/Dinosaur-MC/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on some projects in school
+- 🔭 I’m currently working on dozen of projects
-- 🌱 I’m currently learning microchip, Python, Cpp and Qt
+- 🌱 I’m currently learning microchip, Python, C++, Qt, Java, TypeScript, React, LLM and more...
 - 📫 How to reach me: [Bilibili](https://space.bilibili.com/85607675)
 - ⚡ Fun fact: More fixing, more bugs :(